bchand44/datadriven/README.md

-This is a sample data driven selenium/maven/testng project, the locators are stored in a file instead of using page object/page factories.
+This is a sample data driven selenium/maven/testng project,the locators are stored in a file instead of using page object/page factories.
 Please note this project is utilzing chorme driver installed using home brew so the project will set path to chrome driver referenced.
-If you want to use homebrew, run the following command--
+If you want to use homebrew, run the following command-

 brew tap homebrew/cask && brew cask install chromedriver